COSC3020/theoretical-sorting-megrose10/README.md

 the binary tree for each decision including leaves of true or false must have at least a height of $n!$, so the given time would be incorrect.
 So, therefore, while the best case we may expect $O(nlogn)$, this proves the given run time for X to be incorrect.
 If I were to load in 2, 3, 4, 1, the tree would need a height of 4!, and would need to test each decision to make the right choice on whether it is sorted or not.
+The tree is bases on the decisions, not the numbers loaded in.
+Each leaf would essentially include a decision, looking at whether a[0] > a[1], and continues to see if this is true or false.

 I used the class slides/video on reviewing the material.